PGalicia/INF-124---PA-1/README.txt

 8. Before submitting the form, it should be checked for proper formatting, including whether all fields are filled properly, whether the phone number, address, and credit card are properly formatted, etc. An alarm should be raised if a field is empty or not properly formatted to prevent submission of bad data.
-	- Each input fields on the product page, wil check for proper formatting:
+	- Each input fields on the product page, wil check for proper formatting.
+If the information entered is in the valid format, there will be a green border:
 		- NAMES (Full Name and Cardholder Name): Checks that each characters are valid letters.
 		- EMAIL: Checks to see that the inputted text follow the email